Employee Spotlight

 The well-known challenge of raising the first $Ms for a startup only gets harder in times of global crisis—and COVID-19 is the worst.
 But we believed in ourselves and heard (over Zoom) from enterprises around the world how frustrating and acute this problem was.

 Surprisingly, it took only 2 month to validate the problem, sharpen the proposed solution, and get the first term sheet for our seed round.
-We even had the honor of choosing VCs and leaders from the industry as investors who we felt confident would help us build anecdotes and bring value in every possible aspect.
+We even had the honor of choosing VCs and leaders from the industry as investors who we felt confident would help us build Anecdotes and bring value in every possible aspect.

 We hadn’t met any of our investors in-person until 2 months after the money was in the bank!
 The entire process was conducted via Zoom, and as challenging as we thought it would be, it turned out that once we adapted to the new Zoom meeting flow and its limitations, it actually had plenty of advantages.
 We became super efficient, with 3-5 important calls a day to potential customers and investors.